-At the moment, London-based banks enjoy an unrestricted freedom of operation thanks to the convenient passporting privileges afforded to them by the EU.
+With Brexit looming ever so closer, another set of relocations is also on the horizon.
+At the moment, London-based banks enjoy unrestricted freedom of operation thanks to the convenient passport privileges afforded to them by the EU.
 Brexit will, however, take away that shade of advantage which has led to a plethora of companies opting out.
-Financial services director-general of the Treasury Kathrine Braddick played down the severity of the consequences but she did acknowledge at a Frankfurt Summit that an aftershock of relocations is likely once the UK’s finance sector is drafted out of the EU’s coverage.
+Financial services director-general of the Treasury, Kathrine Braddick, played down the severity of the consequences but she did acknowledge at a Frankfurt Summit that an aftershock of relocations is likely once the UK’s finance sector is drafted out of the EU’s coverage.

 Dublin, Paris and Frankfurt have emerged as possible destinations for a couple of banks based in London with news substantiating that moves are already in the works as computer relocations are allegedly underway.
 There are about 25,000 related jobs in the UK’s capital and Frankfurt Main Finance says that Germany will scoop up half that figure from the fallout.
 Ms Braddick, conversely, believes job relocations will be in the region of 10,000 and she attributed the first wave of moves to banks’ attempt at negating the immediate risks so that operations can continue without infringing any legal or regulatory policies.

 She further added that the magnitude of the initial moves had been blown out of proportion though she admitted that the relocations will continue once the regulatory framework is established after the exit.
 She concluded that the numbers of this second wave will depend on the kind of financial accord struck between the departing nation and the European Union which at the moment remains quite unclear.